outkaj/keep-fighting/README.md

 * Debugger PIN: 644-360-566
 ```

-Now navigate to `http://www.keep-fighting.surge.sh` in your browser.
+Now navigate to [the action site](http://www.keep-fighting.surge.sh) in your browser.